jlangch/venice/doc/readme/execute-scripts.md

 Expanding macros ahead of evaluation can speed up the execution by a factor of 3 to 10.

-Upfront macro expansion can be activated with the command line option `-macroexpand`

-Macro expansion works for executing scripts or files.
+Upfront macro expansion can be activated with the command line option `-macroexpand` and works for executing scripts or files.

 **Example**